Washington State Beekeepers Association

 Periodic educational field days.

-Annual Conference in Support of WSU with proceeds going directly to support the WSU Bee Research Facility in Othello, WA.
+Annual Conference Auction in Support of WSU with proceeds going directly to support the WSU Bee Research Facility in Othello, WA.

 Work with the State Legislature to promote beekeeping and laws that are appropriate